Engee documentation

 Dependencies

-To use this parameter, set the Input processing parameter to Elements as channels (sample based).
+To use this parameter, set for the parameter Input processing meaning Elements as channels (sample based).

 Values